Scaly Leg Mites in Chickens: Cause, Treatment and Prevention

 Summary

-Scaly Leg Mites are more often a nuisance but it’s a problem that’s worth the effort if you’d want your chickens living happily in your coop.
+Scaly Leg Mites are more often a nuisance, but it’s a problem worth the effort if you want your chickens to live happily in your coop.
 You’ll be rewarded with plump hens with lots of eggs often.
 Remember to keep an eye on their legs and feet.
 And if you see one showing signs of these mites, it’s time to treat everyone in your flock and disinfect their coop.

 6 thoughts on “Scaly Leg Mites in Chickens: Cause, Treatment and Prevention”